thebrettd/Jumbletron/README.md

 # Glossary

+jumbletron is a command line program for solving word jumbles.

+Given a word as input, it will print out all known words which can be created using any or all of the characters from that input word.

+Code is included for 2 different algorithms, but the program currently will only execute the second algorithm, which performed better for longer input strings.

 ### Jumbletron
 An Interface for objects which can solve word jumbles.
 Input is a dictionary of valid words.